MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`exportTeamId`** - **Team ID**<br>
 `string`.
 Optional.
 Use when `exportOptions == specify`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The 10 digit Team ID from the Apple Developer Portal to use for this export.
+Specifies the 10-digit team ID from the Apple Developer Portal to use for the export.
 <!-- :::editable-content-end::: -->
 <br>